tanyaphung/tanyaphung.github.io/_pages/about.md

 ---

 # Welcome!
-I am a bioinformatics scientist working in the field of population genetics.
-I am passionate about writing codes to analyze large-scale genomic datasets with the ultimate goal of understanding pattern of genetic variation across the genome.
+I am a bioinformatics scientist.
+I am interested in writing and using computer programs to analyze large-scale genomic datasets with the ultimate goal of understanding genetics variation and human health and diseases.

 Currently, I am working with Dr. Melissa Wilson at Arizona State University.
-I will continue working on population genetics, specifically focusing on sex chromosomes.
-In addition, I will be applying my bioinformatics skills in analyzing cancer datasets.
+I am investigating sex-differences to contribute to better understand human health.

 I earned my Ph.D. in the Bioinformatics program at the University of California, Los Angeles in December 2018.
 I earned my Bachelor of Science in Biology at the Massachusetts of Technology in June 2014.